Updated: Aug. 11, 6:40 p.m.

 "In preparing the artwork, a staff member mistakenly listed the wrong Democratic candidate and sent that incorrect file to the printing vendor.
 The error originated in our office, not with the printer,” Summerlin elaborated in his email.
 “All mailings go through a detailed proofing process.
 Unfortunately, this error was not caught during this process.
 Steps are being taken to strengthen the proofing system to prevent future errors.”

-Young told VoxPopuli by text, “I spoke directly with Supervisor of Elections Karen Castor Dentel, and she personally apologized for the mistake.
+Young told VoxPopuli in a Saturday text, “I spoke directly with Supervisor of Elections Karen Castor Dentel, and she personally apologized for the mistake.
 I appreciate her taking responsibility and I am grateful for the swift action her office is taking to correct the error.
 Mistakes can happen, but what matters most is how they are addressed.
 I trust that her team will continue working to ensure voters in West Orange County have accurate information going into this special election.”

 The special election is Sept.
 2. The last day to request a mail-in ballot is Aug.
 21. Early voting will take place Aug.
 23-31.
 Visit OCFelections.gov for more information.